annonatate/annonatate.github.io/getting-started.md

 # Troubleshooting

 If you are unable to log in properly try one of the following steps to get the application working.
-If both steps below don't work please [https://github.com/annonatate/annonatate/issues/new](leave a note).
+If both steps below don't work please [leave a note](https://github.com/annonatate/annonatate/issues/new).

 ## Delete repository